 COVID-19 has, needless to say, put a huge wrench into a lot of plans.
 I originally intended to be on campus for this project so me and my partner, Quinn, could actually explore some of these buildings ourselves.
 Thankfully, many people supplied us with plenty of pictures to use for inspiration.

-Due to being stuck at home, I cannot make drawings in any medium other then pen on paper, and make them I did.
-I am surprised and grateful at my general lack of artists block during the pandemic.
+Due to being stuck at home, I cannot make drawings in any medium other than pen on paper, and make them I did.
+I am surprised and grateful at my general lack of artist’s block during the pandemic.
 Here’s one of them that I’m most proud of.

-My idea with these illustrations is to make them seem as it they were rendered hastily, almost desperately.
+My idea with these illustrations is to make them seem as if they were rendered hastily, almost desperately.
 And so far I’ve been satisfied with the results, however slow it may be to get to them.
-This one is simply known as the Moon Queen, inspired by late night walks down to the Amphitheater and through the Glenn during a full moon.
+This one is simply known as the Moon Queen, inspired by late-night walks down to the Amphitheater and through the Glenn during a full moon.
 I hope we can all agree that the moon has a different energy to it sometimes.

 Here’s to less social distancing in our future!